chunweiz/CCUX/doc/deploy.md

 # Deploy #
-Eclipse will be used to deploy CCUX application to the SAPUI5 ABAP repository.
+Eclipse will be used to deploy the CCUX application to the SAPUI5 ABAP repository.

 ***
 ## Setting up Eclipse ##
-Please make sure you have [UI5 toolkit](prerequisites.md#markdown-header-sap-ui-development-toolkit-for-html5) installed in your Eclipse.
+Please make sure that you have [UI5 toolkit](prerequisites.md#markdown-header-sap-ui-development-toolkit-for-html5) installed in your Eclipse.

 ### File content ##
-In your Eclipse, go to `Window > Preferences > Team > File Content`
+Setting relevant file content types to *Binary* prevents the [end of line marker](http://help.sap.com/saphelp_uiaddon10/helpdata/en/46/d0d54889be48d7abba0fa061c65835/content.htm) issue.

+In your Eclipse, go to `Window > Preferences > Team > File Content`.
 The content type for the following extensions need to be set to *Binary*.
 If the entry is not in your Eclipse, please add it in by pressing `Add Extension...`.

 Extension  | Extension | Extension | Extension | Extension | Extension | Extension     | Extension | Extension
 ---------- | --------- | --------- | --------- | --------- | --------- | ------------- | --------- | ---------